otaviof/hosts/README.md

-Online communities like for instance [SomeOneWhoCares.org](https://someonewhocares.org) and [uBlock Assets](https://github.com/uBlockOrigin/uAssets), are providing a up-to-date list of [hosts](https://github.com/uBlockOrigin/uAssets/tree/master/thirdparties) that users can adopt, although, in many cases you may need modifications, and may want to skip certain entries as well.
+Online communities like for instance [SomeOneWhoCares.org](https://someonewhocares.org) and [uBlock Assets](https://github.com/uBlockOrigin/uAssets), are providing a up-to-date list of [hosts](https://github.com/uBlockOrigin/uAssets/tree/master/thirdparties) which users can adopt, although, in many cases you may need modifications, and may want to skip certain entries as well.

-Therefore, `hosts` provide a way to load the external resource and apply regular expression based transformation, which can replace contents, or skip lines.
+Therefore, `hosts` provide a way to load the external resource and apply regular expression based transformation, which can modify contents and skip certain lines.
 Please consider [configuration](#configuration) section.

 ## Usage